caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 ##  Windows

-To start off with windows i did an nmap scan to
+To start off with windows i did an nmap scan to see the domain name and what ports are open.

     [nmap -sC -sV -T5 [Ip Address]